Employee Stock Purchase Plans (ESPPs)

 • Disqualified disposition: The sale of ESPP shares within one year of the purchase date or within two years of the grant date (offering date).

 Note: This section refers to U.S. taxation.
 International tax filers may have different obligations.
-Learn how taxation works in your country with our Global Tax Guide, which you can access while logged into the Equity Award Center.
+Learn how taxation works in your country with our Global Tax Guide, which you can access while logged in to the Equity Award Center.

 Common questions about ESPPs